paveljurca/fix/README.md

 # WHY

-Windows Server 2012 drops support for Windows Media Server and streaming over `MMS://`.
+Windows Server 2012 dropped support for Windows Media Server and streaming over `MMS://` respectively.
-They had switched to SmoothStreaming built to IIS previously, thus the Mediasite **Broadcast — Windows Media (wmv, wma)** content server cannot be set up any more.
+They had switched to SmoothStreaming built to IIS, so the Mediasite **Broadcast — Windows Media (wmv, wma)** content server can't be made up any more.

-*Sonic Foundry suggests downgrade to Windows Server 2008, but unless you are going to import Live Content presentations originating from previous Mediasite Server versions you are good.
+*Sonic Foundry suggest a downgrade to Windows Server 2008, but unless you are going to import Live Content presentations originating from previous Mediasite Server versions you are all good.*

-But we were not.*
+But we were not.

 ## DOWNLOAD